Hormonal fluctuations of estrogen and progesterone during the menstrual cycle have an impact on glucose metabolism and insulin sensitivity.

 The menstrual cycle is separated into the follicular phase (pre-ovulation) and the luteal phase (post-ovulation).
 The follicular phase is characterized by low progesterone and a short rise and fall of estrogen, and the luteal phase demonstrates rising estrogen and progesterone, with a drop in both before menstruation due to lack of fertilized egg.

-Estradiol (estrogen) improves the expression of insulin signaling molecules in skeletal muscle.
-Estrogens exert beneficial metabolic effects by lowering body-fat and improving insulin sensitivity in females.
-Insulin sensitivity is higher in the follicular phase and decreased in the luteal phase.
+Animal studies show that estradiol (estrogen) improves the expression of insulin signaling molecules in skeletal muscle.
+Estrogens exert beneficial metabolic effects by lowering body fat and improving insulin sensitivity in females.

-In some studies, fasting insulin rises before ovulation.
-It reaches a maximum during the luteal phase, indicating relative insulin resistance during the luteal phase of the cycle in agreement with studies showing lower insulin sensitivity in the luteal phase using glucose tolerance tests.
+In some studies, fasting insulin rises before ovulation and reaches a maximum during the luteal phase.
+This indicates relative insulin resistance during the luteal phase of the cycle, in agreement with studies showing lower insulin sensitivity in the luteal phase using glucose tolerance tests.

 Levels App